solarwinds/apm-js/CONTRIBUTING.md

 - [`packages`](./packages/) contains the published npm packages, which may each have their own `README` and `CONTRIBUTING.md` files
 - [`examples`](./examples/) contains runnable example projects
 - [`scripts`](./scripts/) contains project management scripts
-- [`docker`](./docker/) contains the anything related to the docker environment used in CI, for running examples, and optionally for development
+- [`docker`](./docker/) contains anything related to the docker environment used in CI, for running examples, and optionally for development

 ## Docker